plasne/openid-connect/implementation.md

 -   app:auth:env:AUTH_TYPE_GRAPH (default: AUTH_TYPE) - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing the Microsoft Graph, you can specify it specifically.

--   app:common:env:TENANT_ID_CONFIG (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.
+-   app:common:env:AZURE_TENANT_ID_CONFIG (default: AZURE_TENANT_ID) - Generally, you just need to use AZURE_TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

--   app:common:env:CLIENT_ID_CONFIG (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.
+-   app:common:env:AZURE_CLIENT_ID_CONFIG (default: AZURE_CLIENT_ID) - Generally, you just need to use AZURE_CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

--   app:common:env:CLIENT_SECRET_CONFIG (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.
+-   app:common:env:AZURE_CLIENT_SECRET_CONFIG (default: AZURE_CLIENT_SECRET) - Generally, you just need to use AZURE_CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

--   app:auth:env:TENANT_ID_VAULT (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Azure Key Vault, you can specify it specifically.
+-   app:auth:env:AZURE_TENANT_ID_VAULT (default: AZURE_TENANT_ID) - Generally, you just need to use AZURE_TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Azure Key Vault, you can specify it specifically.

--   app:auth:env:CLIENT_ID_VAULT (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.
+-   app:auth:env:AZURE_CLIENT_ID_VAULT (default: AZURE_CLIENT_ID) - Generally, you just need to use AZURE_CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.

--   app:auth:env:CLIENT_SECRET_VAULT (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.
+-   app:auth:env:AZURE_CLIENT_SECRET_VAULT (default: AZURE_CLIENT_SECRET) - Generally, you just need to use AZURE_CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.

--   app:auth:env:TENANT_ID_GRAPH (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.
+-   app:auth:env:AZURE_TENANT_ID_GRAPH (default: AZURE_TENANT_ID) - Generally, you just need to use AZURE_TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

--   app:auth:env:CLIENT_ID_GRAPH (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.
+-   app:auth:env:AZURE_CLIENT_ID_GRAPH (default: AZURE_CLIENT_ID) - Generally, you just need to use AZURE_CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

--   app:auth:env:CLIENT_SECRET_GRAPH (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.
+-   app:auth:env:AZURE_CLIENT_SECRET_GRAPH (default: AZURE_CLIENT_SECRET) - Generally, you just need to use AZURE_CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.
 If specified, this commonly will be a URL to a secret in the Key Vault.

 ### Use Authorization Bearer Mode